Signs and Symptoms of Orthorexia

 In fact, orthorexia still isn’t included in the diagnostic statistical manual as a clinical diagnosis.

 As eating disorder specialists, we’ve seen firsthand how insidious, dangerous, and consuming orthorexia can be.
+The American Psychiatric Association does not currently recognize orthorexia as an official eating disorder diagnosis, and it is not included in the DSM as a formally diagnosed mental disorder.

 This is one of the reasons why orthorexia can fly under many professionals’ radar- the vast majority of our society views these types of behaviors as a good thing.